froztty/Data-Streaming/README.md

 After running the script, you can connect to Cassandra and check that the data has been inserted into the `created_users` table.

-You can use the following CQL command to check the data:

 ```bash
 docker exec -it cassandra cqlsh